busolbuse/Multiple-leds-using-finger-with-CVZONE-on-Arduino/README.md

 # Multiple-leds-using-finger-with-CVZONE-on-Arduino

+# Purpose

+Our aim in this project is to detect the behavior of fingers using Opencv and integrate it with the pyfirmata library and run it in the physical environment.
+This will be the basis of human-robot interaction in future projects.
+Our general goal is to understand the transfer of computer vision to the field of robotics.

 CVzone is a computer vision package that makes us easy to run like face detection, hand tracking, pose estimation, etc., and also image processing and other AI functions.
 At the core, it uses OpenCV and MediaPipe libraries.

 <img src="https://github.com/busolbuse/Multiple-leds-using-finger-with-CVZONE-on-Arduino/assets/147637348/1a43a3b7-4853-4d07-8b66-862930ea9a8c" alt="images"  width="500" height="300">